johnkferguson/dotfiles/README.md

 These are my dotfiles.

-This is for a WSL2 environment that utilizes the following:
+This is for a [WSL2][wsl docs] environment that utilizes the following:

 * Windows 11
 * Ubuntu 22.04.3 LTS